tj-wells/coti-docker-method/README.md

 # Installation Instructions

 This method relies on docker and docker-compose.
-Expand the instructions below to install these on your system.
+To install these, expand the instructions below.

 <details>
     <summary>Installation Instructions for Docker and docker-compose (on most Linux Operating Systems)</summary>